dmml-workshop/dmml-icml-2021/README.md

-# dmml-icml-2021
-ICML 2021 edition of the DMML workshop
+This repo contains materials for ICML 2021 edition of "Challenges in Deploying and monitoring Machine Learning Systems" workshop